noama-demo/Lab01/README.md

 #### Cloning a repo
 - Go to a playground folder using explorer (c:\temp, for example)
 - Right click inside the folder and select 'GitExt Clone...'
-- Paste the URL https://github.com/noama-demo/Lab01-ex2.git and choose clone
+- Paste the URL C:\GitServer\labs\Lab01-ex2 and choose clone
+- Right click inside/on the folder and select 'GitExt open repository'

 #### Adding commits
 - Modify gitDemo\ClassA.cs
 - Add the following comment to line 6